 They didn’t grind through the same years of corporate chains.
 They didn’t go through the misery of early morning commutes in winter.
 They didn’t go through the years of breathing stale office air, rushing through one-hour lunch breaks and enduring Monday afternoons hunched over a cubicle.
 They didn’t experience trying to squeeze an entire year of wants into 4 pitiful weeks of annual leave.
 They didn’t enjoy the thrill of roughing up your voice and pretending to call in sick.
 They don’t know what it’s like to wake up in the morning, put on clothes you don’t want to wear, and sit in a desk that makes you miserable for 8 long hours, every…single…day.

 Interestingly, this is probably a big factor in the key differences you’ll notice between those who worked before travelling and those who didn’t.
 Those who travelled straight after graduation are almost always planning to either return home and ‘get a job’, or end up drifting aimlessly on the road for too many years.
 But those who escaped a 9-5 always have bigger plans.
-They end up starting hostels, restaurants, tour companies, online businesses, freelance careers, or other entrepreneurial ventures that gel with their skillset.
+They end up starting hostels, restaurants, tour companies, online businesses, freelance careers, blogs, or other entrepreneurial ventures that gel with their skillset.
 They find ways to build travel into their life and their career.
 And while part of this is probably due in part to business skills learned in their corporate life, I suspect most of it is due to a vicious motivation to maintain their freedom and avoid a return to the 9-5 at all costs.

 It’s because we’ve been in the cubicle.
 We know what it’s like.

 That’s why we make sure we never have to go back.